 Studies have shown that doing a juice cleanse is not the answer to sustained weight loss.
-While in the beginning you will see pounds melt away, you are losing mostly water and carb weight, that will return, and you are also putting your body into a state of aggressive shock.
+While in the beginning, you will see pounds melt away, you are losing mostly water and carb weight, that will return, and you are also putting your body into a state of aggressive shock.
 It is best to avoid “quick fixes” and stick to a method that is consistent eating and exercise.

 6. Your breakfast doesn’t exist.

 Not eating breakfast almost guarantees that you will make up for the missed calories later on in the day, or that you will not consume the necessary calories you need to power through your day efficiently.
-This can actually have an adverse affect on your metabolism, slowing it down, and potentially adding to weight gain.
+This can actually have an adverse effect` on your metabolism, slowing it down, and potentially adding to weight gain.
 Instead of skipping breakfast, try to add something filled with protein first thing, like an egg on avocado, and toast, or a protein filled smoothie.

 7. Your only focus is cardio.